 - media (TV and film)

 To book, simply enter your students’ names into their workshop of choice.
-We can provide complementary lunch and transport.
+We can provide complimentary lunch and transport.
 When we have your booking, we will liaise with you to arrange this.
 You must provide the names of students who are attending – your booking will be held for five working days and if after this you have not supplied names then your tickets will be released.

 Transport can be arranged for you – free of charge – to bring your students to and from your school to the College.